choongmanee/choongmanee.github.io/content/blog/serving-assets-to-my-website.md

 1. Click on **Services** in the header drop and type **S3** in the search, follow the top suggestion
 1. Click on **Create bucket** to start a bucket creation process
 1. Under **General configuration**:
     1. Enter a *unique* bucket name.
-You'll need this bucket name for setting up your Cloudfront distribution
+You'll need this bucket name for setting up your CloudFront distribution
     1. Choose a region.
 General good practice is to select a region that is closest in proximity but also consider the availability zones in the region.
 1. Under **Bucket settings for Block Public Access**
     1. Keep **Block all public access** checked.
 This protects your S3 bucket from being exposed to requests to the public.
-In the next section, we'll conigure Cloudfront to have access to your S3 and be responsible for distributing your assets.
+In the next section, we'll conigure CloudFront to have access to your S3 and be responsible for distributing your assets.
 1. Click on **Create bucket**

-### Create a Cloudfront distribution for a S3 bucket
+### Create a CloudFront distribution for a S3 bucket

-1. Click on **Services** in the header drop and navigate to **Cloudfront**
+1. Click on **Services** in the header drop and navigate to **CloudFront**
 1. Click on **Create Distribution**
 1. Click on **Get Started** under **Web**
 1. Under **Origin Settings**